James Hemming

-Dr. Clifford James Hemming FBPS FRSA (9 September 1909 – 25 December 2007) was a British child psychologist, educationalist and humanist.
+Clifford James Hemming (9 September 1909 – 25 December 2007) was a British child psychologist, educationalist and humanist.

 Biography

 Born in Ashton-under-Lyne, James Hemming's childhood education was patchy, and he later obtained his BA via a correspondence course run by Birkbeck College, London.

 Hemming taught at schools in Bristol, Bournemouth and at Isleworth grammar school, Middlesex.
 On the outbreak of the second world war, Hemming taught English and PE at Isleworth.

 In 1945, Hemming married Kay, another teacher.
 She died in 1993.

 James Hemming died in Kingston Hospital, Kingston upon Thames, leaving an estate worth £1,615,879 net.
 Beneficiaries from his will included Oxfam, National Children's Bureau, Amnesty International UK, Friends of the Earth, World Wide Fund for Nature, Greenpeace, Cancer Research Campaign, British Humanist Association, Arthritis and Rheumatism Council, Unicef, and the Adlerian Society for Individual Psychology.

 Writing and activism

 James appeared as a defence witness in the Penguin Books obscenity trial of Lady Chatterley's Lover in 1960.

 Hemming was a regular panel member on the 1970s BBC programme If You Think You've Got Problems.